 A modern style kunai reproduction from Cold Steel!
 One of the most unique features of this knife are the materials used for the blade and handle.
 The handle is made from deeply checkered Kraton that has been molded directly to the blade tang.
 The blade is made using Grivory, the latest in fiberglass reinforced plastic.
 Light enough to be tied, tucked, or taped just about anywhere on one"s person.
 And, since they are impervious to heat, cold, moisture and extreme weather they are a natural to hide both inside and outside your house.
 3 1/3 in. blade, 9 in. overall.
 History of the Kunai knife:A kunai is an ancient kind of trowel, originated during the Tensho Era in Japan.
 The kunai was normally wrought of iron, not steel, cheaply forged and unpolished.
 The size of most kunai ranged from 20 cm to 60 cm, with the average at 40 cm.
 The kunai was used by common folk as multi-purpose gardening tools and by workers of stone and masonry.
 The kunai is not a knife, but something more akin to a wrecking bar.
 The blade was soft iron and unsharpened because the edges were used to smash plaster and wood, to dig holes and to pry.
 Normally only the tip would have been sharpened.
 The uses to which a kunai was put would have destroyed any heat-treated and sharpened tool like a knife.
 Kunai normally had a leaf-shaped blade and a handle with a ring on the pommel for attaching a rope.
 This would allow the kunai's handle to be wrapped to act as a grip, or when used as a weapon; to be strapped to a stick as an expedient spear, to be tied to the body for concealment, or to use as an anchor or piton.
 Contrary to popular belief, they were not designed as throwing weapons, though they can be thrown and cause damage.
 Instead, they are a thrusting and stabbing tool.

-M7 Bayonet Knife - Replica; Used on Vietnam-Era M-16 Rifles
+M7 Bayonet Knife - Replica; Made for use on Vietnam-Era M-16 Rifles - NEW

 United Cutlery Undercover Black Twin Push Daggers